Nicole Kennelly, MA

 Areas of Interest & Training :

-• Adult ADHD and family/relationship impact
+• Adult ADHD, neurodivergence, and family/relationship impact

 • Family & parenting relationships